Getting Started

 Depending on your application, there might be various options to perform the actual redirect.

-Two possible generic approaches are either via Location
+Two possible generic approaches are either via Location header, or via JavaScript.

 // Location header:

-Location: http://redirectUrlHere.com/some/path
+Location: https://redirectUrlHere.com/some/path

 // Javascript:

-window.location.href = "http://redirectUrlHere.com/some/path";
+window.location.href = "https://redirectUrlHere.com/some/path";

-3. Handle asynchronous postback notification
+3. Handle asynchronous Postback Notification

-POST http://example.com/callback
+POST https://example.com/callback

 X-Signature: EXAMPLE_SIGNATURE...